michaelsiddall/react-gallery-new/README.md

 Between the server and client, you'll need two terminal tabs!
 Because we're using `nodemon`, both our client side and server side will automatically spin back up when changes are made!

 ## Git Branching
 For each `feature` of your application, you will need to make a branch, work on the branch, and then merge it into master with `git merge --no-ff`.
 In the Base Mode section, each of the tasks has an associated branch name.
+These are suggested branches and order.
+Feel free to work on the features in any order you like.
+You should be making branches for whatever feature you are working on.

 ## BASE MODE